Click to JOIN our FREE ARTIST REGISTRY or to VIEW

 The commission also supports local artists and arts groups in their efforts to secure grants and other financing, and celebrates the creative talents and diverse skills of Clark County residents.

-Eight commission members represent the arts communities in Battle Ground, Camas, La Center, Ridgefield, Vancouver, Washougal, Woodland and Yacolt.
+Eight commission members represent the arts in the communities in Battle Ground, Camas, La Center, Ridgefield, Vancouver, Washougal, Woodland and Yacolt.
 These members are nominated by each jurisdiction and will serve four-year terms.

 Three members are appointed by the Board of County Commissioners.
 Those members represent unincorporated Clark County, an arts education profession and a local business person.
-These members initially serve two-year terms, but each subsequent term will be four years.
+These members initially served two-year terms, but each subsequent term is currently four years.

 Content copyright .
 Clark County Arts Commission.
 All rights reserved.